 While it was always envisioned that the sales tax would need to be extended, it was never discussed what the timing of that extension would be.
-SMART's current budgeted revenues and expenses relied on \$7 million in unrestricted reserves in Fiscal Year 2019-20 to balance.
+SMART's current budgeted revenues and expenses relied on \$7 million in reserves in Fiscal Year 2019-20 to balance.
 With an assumption of normal increases in labor and operating costs, the current escalating debt service schedule, and the desire to add more service in the future, the future outlook for the District requires the District to seek to extend the current expiration of the Measure Q sales tax in March of 2020 rather than waiting for a later date.

-As illustrated in the chart below, future revenue and expense under an unlikely "do nothing" scenario shows that reserves would be quickly depleted if the District were not able to restructure its current debt payments.
+As illustrated in Figure 1 below, future revenue and expense under an unlikely "do nothing" scenario shows that reserves would be quickly depleted if the District were not able to restructure its current debt payments.
 Sales tax and other revenues would continue, but SMART would no longer have reserves to fill the gap between revenues and expense.
+This scenario shown below is not a one that SMART will allow to occur as it assumes that neither a renewal of the sales tax nor action to cut other expenses has taken place.